Function std::ptr::write 1.0.0[−][src]

 Overwrites a memory location with the given value without reading or dropping the old value.

-.
+write does not drop the contents of dst.
 This is safe, but it could leak

 allocations or resources, so care must be taken not to overwrite an object